 Comments like, “It’s okay” or “I’m all right” are what lawyers and insurance companies call “admissions against interest.”
 The at-fault driver’s insurance company will use those remarks against you to deny or limit your claim.

-Anything you say may be used against you during settlement negotiations.
+Anything you say may be used against you.
+The other side will use it when determining fault for the bicycle-car accident.
 Other than asking for contact and insurance information from the driver, reserve your statements for the police officers dispatched to the scene.

 Write it all down